-At December 31, 2021, we had commitments of approximately \$5,052 for the acquisition of property and equipment.
-As of December 31, 2021, we also had commitments of \$3,751 in software license fees, all of which is expected to be settled over the next four years.
-In addition, as of December 31, 2021 we had purchase obligations of \$90,494 arising from open purchase orders, which increased from \$34,316 at December 31, 2020 as a result of supply chain constraints and increased production during the second half of 2021.
-We expect all such purchase order obligations will be settled during 2022.
+At December 31, 2022, we had commitments of approximately \$6,351 for the acquisition of property and equipment.
+As of December 31, 2022, we also had commitments of \$2,565 in software license fees, all of which is expected to be settled over the next three years.
+In addition, as of December 31, 2022 we had purchase obligations of \$94,356 arising from open purchase orders, which increased from \$90,494 at December 31, 2021 as a result of materials and component cost increases and ramp up of production to meet customer demand.
+We expect all such purchase order obligations will be settled during 2023.

-We expect our primary sources of cash to be cash flow from operations and cash and temporary investments on hand at December 31, 2021, with borrowings under our credit facility being available as needed.
-We expect these sources to be sufficient to satisfy our cash needs during 2022 and for the next several years.
+We expect our primary sources of cash to be cash flow from operations and cash and temporary investments on hand at December 31, 2022, with borrowings under our credit facility being available as needed.
+We expect these sources to be sufficient to satisfy our cash needs during 2023 and for the next several years.
 However, our ability to satisfy our cash needs will substantially depend upon a number of factors including our future operating performance, taking into account the economic, regulatory and other factors discussed above and elsewhere in this Annual Report, as well as financial, business and other factors, many of which are beyond our control.

-At December 31, 2021 and 2020, \$28,983 and \$22,787, respectively, of the Company's cash and temporary investments were held by foreign subsidiaries based in the local currency.
+At December 31, 2022 and 2021, \$18,254 and \$28,983, respectively, of the Company's cash and temporary investments were held by foreign subsidiaries based in the local currency.
 We do not currently have plans to repatriate undistributed foreign earnings to the United States and have not determined any timeline or amount for any such future distributions.
+For a discussion of the 2021 reporting period, see Part II, Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - "Liquidity and Capital Resources" of our Annual Report on Form 10-K filed on March 9, 2022 for the fiscal year ended December 31, 2021.